dartmouth-pbs/psyc161/README.md

 ## Final project

-Final project is optional.
-Students must complete all homeworks, and the final project provides "extra credit" benefits.
+Students must complete all homeworks (which will be lighter as we get closer to the end), and show measurable progress toward the project goal -- project might be more ambitious than what could be accomplished within the time left.
+Accomplished work toward the project will be scored based on project's code/materials review and their reflection of principles learned in the class

+- code should be well documented
+- code should be easy to read (largely PEP8 compliant), and free of anti-patterns
+- functionality should be (unit)tested, integration with Continuous Integration (CI) platforms will be a plus

-For the final project, students have two possibilities: self-proposed or a suggested project.
+Students have two possibilities: self-proposed or a suggested project.
 For a self-proposed project:

-- It must be a new development (i.e. not something you did before this course), although you can choose to improve upon your prior code
+- It must be a new development or contribution (i.e. not something you did before this course).

-- Ideally should be something **you** or someone would end up re-using later on
+- Ideally should be something you or someone would end up re-using later on, so not a throw-away.

 - Contribution to an existing scientific projects is strongly encouraged (benefit from established QA, feedback, distribution